 Funding/Investment raised so far – INR 1,490 crore

 #10 Intas Pharmaceuticals

-Intas Pharma – a global player in formulation development, manufacturing, and marketing – is another healthcare player among top unlisted companies in India.
-It is the largest privately held Indian generic pharma firm and has managed a revenue growth rate in excess of 25% in the last 5 years.
+Intas Pharma, a significant player on the global stage in formulation development, manufacturing, and marketing, represents another noteworthy healthcare contender among the top unlisted companies in India.
+This firm holds the distinction of being the largest privately-owned Indian generic pharmaceutical enterprise, and it has achieved a remarkable revenue growth rate exceeding 25% over the past five years.

 Value – INR 59,300 crore (up 11.30% y/y)*

 Revenue – INR 18,416 crore

 Funding/Investment raised so far – INR 2,000 crore

 * All valuation data for top unlisted companies is sourced from Hurun 2022 study

 Vaccine-maker Serum Institute of India (SII) sits at the top of the most valuable unlisted companies in India.
 Its latest valuation jumped to INR 2,19,700 crore, according to a Hurun study.

 Total addressable market size, growth rates, profit margins, and intangible assets are some of the factors used in the valuation of unlisted companies.